France1/tensorflow_mnist_estimators/README.md

 # tensorflow_mnist_estimators
 A tutorial to understand how to train, evaluate, and serve Tensorflow Estimators models inspired by [this article](https://medium.com/@yuu.ishikawa/serving-pre-modeled-and-custom-tensorflow-estimator-with-tensorflow-serving-12833b4be421).
-Compared to this work the main additions are:
+Compared to the latter project, here the main additions are:
 - flexible input pipeline functions for training and prediction
 - a training and evaluation routine that output metrics in real time
 - an alternative way to Tensorflow Serving to deploy predictions